Spacecraft

 Coke Float

 Commissioned by the Coca-Cola Corporation to commemorate the flight of the first Space Can, a micro-gravity carbonated beverage dispenser developed for NASA.
-Get a Print!

 The Recovery Crew working close to the timeline.
 Engineers and technicians swarm over, inside and under the orbiter documenting its post-flight status and preparing her for tow.